kkothari93/CVProject-IAN/README.md

 # CVProject-IAN

-This is an implementation of the introspective adverserial networks as proposed by [Brock et al](https://arxiv.org/abs/1609.07093) for a CS543:Computer Vision class project.
-This project was our first dive into generative modeling into neural nets and hence, we took this opportunity to learn more about the literature in generative modeling and try our hands in implementing various variants that people have presented.
+This is an implementation of the introspective adverserial networks as proposed by [Brock *et al*](https://arxiv.org/abs/1609.07093) for a CS543:Computer Vision class project.
+This project was our first dive into generative modeling using neural nets and hence, we took this opportunity to learn more about the literature in generative modeling and try our hands in implementing various variants that people have presented.
 All our results were on face images from celebA dataset.

 ## GANs attempted